COBOL Numbers

 The following links will provide additional information about Data File Conversion between ASCII and EBCDIC or Mainframe Numeric encoding and Windows or UNIX numeric Encoding.

-The following (NBRTYPE1.CMD) is a sample of the Windows CMD needed to run this job.
+The following (NBRTYPE1.cmd) is a sample of the Windows CMD needed to run this job.

 @echo OFF